reproto/reproto/README.md

-# ReProto Compiler
+# ReProto
 [![Build Status](https://travis-ci.org/reproto/reproto.svg?branch=master)](https://travis-ci.org/reproto/reproto)
 [![crates.io](https://img.shields.io/crates/v/reproto.svg)](https://crates.io/crates/reproto)

-The ReProto project is a language-neutral protocol specification, aimed towards describing and generating code for handling messages exchanged through JSON-based APIs.
+ReProto is a system for describing and handling dependencies for JSON schemas.

-ReProto specifiec an [interface description language][idl] (IDL) for specifying schemas.
-These schemas describe the structure of JSON, and can be used to generate data structures in several different languages.
+It has the following components:

+* An interface description language (IDL) called reproto.
+* A compiler for the reproto language.
+* A [semantic version checker][semck] which verifies that modifications to schemas do not violate [semantic versioning].
+* A build system and package manager similar to [Cargo].
+  This handles downloading, building, and publishing of dependencies.

+For more information:

-* See [Specification][spec] for details on what the syntax of `.reproto` files is.
+* See [Specification][spec] for details on how the reproto language works.
-* See [TODO][todo] for details on things that still needs to be done.
+* See [TODO][todo] for a list of things that still need to be done.
 * See [Examples][examples] for some example protocol specifications.
 * See [Config][config] for how to configure ReProto.
 * See [Integration Tests][it] for some examples of how protocol specifications can be used.

-**Note:** This project is in an Alpha-stage.
+**Note:** This project is in an early stage.
 Things will change a lot.

-[idl]: #the-idl
-[spec]: /doc/spec.md
-[todo]: /doc/todo.md
-[config]: /doc/config.md
-[examples]: /examples
-[it]: /it
+Please take it for a spin, but avoid building large repositories of specifications right now.

-# Supported Backends
+# Backends

 * Java (`java`)
   * Data models using [fasterxml jackson][jackson] (`-m fasterxml`), and/or
     [lombok][lombok] (`-m lombok`).
+  * [gRPC][grpc] support through the `grpc` module.
 * JavaScript (`js`)
   * ES2015 classes, that can be transpiled using babel (see [Integration Test][js-it]).
 * Python (`python`)